Skip to content

-Visual Arts Plymouth is seeking expressions of interest from South West based artists for a temporary public art commission as part of Plymouth Art Weekender 2018.
-This year, we are offering 3 commissioning opportunities; one focussed on local participation; one focussed on heritage; and one with an open brief, co-commissioned by Theatre Royal Plymouth.
+Visual Arts Plymouth CIC are seeking expressions of interest from South West based/connected artists for temporary public art commissions, as part of Plymouth Art Weekender 2019.
+This year, we are offering two commissioning opportunities; one focussed on local participation, co-commissioned by Nudge Community Builders CBS and one with an open brief, co-commissioned by Theatre Royal Plymouth.

 This is the call out for the open brief commission, in partnership with Theatre Royal Plymouth.
 There are a number of requirements for this call, so please read the brief carefully.

-Artists are invited to submit proposals for a commission to be realised in Plymouth City Centre as part of the Weekender which takes place on 28th, 29th & 30th September 2018.
-In previous years, Armada Way has been a strong hub for this kind of activity.
+Artists are invited to submit proposals for a commission to be realised in Plymouth as part of the Weekender which takes place on 27th, 28th and 29th September 2019.
+In previous years, Armada Way in the City Centre has been a strong hub for this kind of activity.

 The available fee is £3000.
-The fee is expected to cover design, production, materials, installation, at least one tailored opportunity for local participation and any travel and accommodation expenses.
+The fee is expected to cover design, production, materials, installation, at least one organised opportunity for local participation and any travel and accommodation expenses.

 About Plymouth Art Weekender

 Plymouth Art Weekender is an ambitious three day event that takes place annually across the city.
 The Weekender confidently celebrates Plymouth, its people and the visual arts, promoting the city as an exciting contemporary art destination.
-Initiated by Visual Arts Plymouth, a voluntary group of artists and organisers active in the city, PAW showcases a wide and diverse range of activity for all ages, with events and exhibitions throughout the city drawing large audiences from Plymouth & beyond.
+Initiated by Visual Arts Plymouth CIC, a voluntary group of artists and organisers active in the city, PAW showcases a wide and diverse range of activity for all ages, with events and exhibitions throughout the city drawing large audiences and artists from Plymouth & beyond.